jensstein/oandbackup/FAQ.md

 #### Is there a roadmap / an overview of features planned to be implemented?

-A rough backlog without any guarantee can be found here as Kanban board: </br>
+A rough backlog (without any guarantee that the devs will 100% stick to it) can be found here as Kanban board: </br>
 https://tree.taiga.io/project/machiav3lli-neo-backup/kanban

 Not all features will be listed there, but maybe the bigger / frequently asked ones.